bpiffard/Capstone_Final_Group_Project/README.md

           - ---> The accuracy of multiple linear regression model is extremely low.
 Cost is not predictable.
           - ---> Store sales can be predicted by store features.

-## 2st Segment: Create a webpage library
+## Segment 2: Create a webpage library
    1. How to display our results?
       - ---> homepage: image + index + icon of tools
       - ---> data source: kaggle link